 Blocks of polystyrene are made by resoftening the expanded particles in a block mould with steam until they fuse together.
-The block is then cut into sheets or boards.
+The block is then cut into sheets, boards or profile shapes.

 Shaped polystyrene products are produced either by cutting blocks with a hot wire or by direct moulding of the expanded particles in specially shaped moulds.